beckn/beckn-utilities/spec-validator/README.md

 1. To just check an yaml file for yaml syntax, provide it in the baseSpec argument (e.g. -b transaction.yaml)
 2. To check if a derived yaml spec is as per another base yaml spec, provide the baseSpec and derivedSpec arguments (e.g. -b transaction.yaml -d mobility.yaml)
 3. To just check a json file for json syntax, provide it in the sampleJSON argument (e.g. -s postmanRequest.json)
-4. To check if a json file is as per the yaml syntax, provide the baseSpec and sampleJSON arguments -b mobility.yaml -s postmanMobilityRequest.json
+4. To check if a json file is as per the yaml syntax, provide the baseSpec and sampleJSON arguments -b mobility.yaml -s intentSample.json -c components.schemas.Intent

 ## Options